jonnonz1/nz-statute-book/acts/public/2005/public-records-act-2005.md

   (a) the Chief Archivist must prepare a report to the Minister on the audits conducted under section 33; and (b) the Minister must prepare a report on the audit conducted under section 34; and (c) in each case, the Minister must present the report to the House of Representatives.

+### 35A Action plans
+(1) The Chief Archivist may, by written notice to a public office, require the public office to prepare and carry out an action plan relating to any of its recordkeeping practices.
+(2) A notice given under subsection (1) must specify— (a) the recordkeeping practice (or practices) that the action plan must address; and (b) the outcomes sought; and
+  (c) the time within which a draft action plan must be prepared.
+(3) A public office that receives a notice under subsection (1) must comply with it by preparing a draft action plan within the time specified in the notice and submitting it to the Chief Archivist for approval.
+(4) When the Chief Archivist has approved an action plan, the public office must— (a) implement it in accordance with its terms, unless or until the Chief Archivist directs otherwise; and (b) make the plan available on an internet site maintained by or on behalf of the public office.

+### 35B Performance notice
+(1) The Chief Archivist may, by written notice to a public office, issue a performance notice requiring the public office to carry out a specified action relating to its recordkeeping practices by a specified date.
+(2) The Chief Archivist may also require, in the notice, that the public office provide the Chief Archivist with a report or reports (for example, a progress report and a final report) on the action taken—
+  (a) at a specified time (or times); or
+  (b) at specified intervals; or
+  (c) both.
+(3) A public office that receives a notice under subsection (1) must— (a) take the action by the date specified in the notice; and (b) provide a report (or reports) to the Chief Archivist at the time, or intervals, specified in the notice.

 ### Subpart 4 — Estray records, prescribed records, protected records, Ministers’ papers, and private records